Different types of coaches: Which One Is Right for You?

 Sometimes called health coaching, wellness coaching helps you find a sustainable, achievable healthy lifestyle.
 This can be very different depending on your current lifestyle.
 Taking care of yourself is often overlooked, but it should be a priority.

 A wellness coach will work with you to ensure you are treating existing conditions, preventing health problems in the future, and living your best and healthiest life physically, mentally, and emotionally.
-You can find wellness coaches based on a holistic approach as well as more science-based wellness coaches.
+You can find wellness coaches based on a holistic approach, as well as more science-based wellness coaches.
+Psychology Today highlights how wellness coaching can significantly enhance overall life satisfaction.

 Spiritual Coach